MrWong99/gitscanner/README.md

 * `checkName`: the name of the check.
 * `config`: a configuration object specific for each check.
 Here is a list of possible values:
   * `branchPattern`: pattern to match branches against.
-The *SearchBinaries* and *SearchUnicode* checks use this.
+The *SearchBinaries* and *SearchIllegalUnicodeCharacters* checks use this.
   * `namePattern`: pattern to match the commiter and author names against.
-The *CheckCommitAuthor* check uses this.
+The *CheckCommitMetaInformation* check uses this.
   * `emailPattern`: pattern to match the commiter and author emails against.
-The *CheckCommitAuthor* check uses this.
+The *CheckCommitMetaInformation* check uses this.
   * `filesizeThresholdByte`: Amout of bytes that a file should have maximum to trigger this check.
 The *SearchBigFiles* check uses this.

 *Example:*